wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 ### Memory allocations

-First of, `std::function` can allocate memory on the heap, something that would be wasteful if we aren't storing our closure.
-It is as far as I can tell allowed to do that all the time but all modern `std::`-lib implementations seem to optimize that by putting smaller closures into the std::function object itself.
+First of, `std::function` can allocate memory on the heap, something that would be wasteful if we aren't saving our closure, i.e. the lifetime of the closure is the same as function-call.
+All modern `std::`-lib implementations seem to optimize that by putting smaller closures into the `std::function` object itself, but bigger ones is forced to end up on the heap.

 This behavior can lead to your application all of a sudden starting to allocate without you seeing it.
-For example you might need to "just capture one more int" or a struct "grows" witohut you seeing it.
-Boom, allocation creaping in!
+For example you might need to "just capture one more int" or a struct "grows" without you seeing it.
+Boom, allocation creeping in!

+Is an allocation here and there a massive problem?
+Probably not for code like this BUT, at least in my line of work, trying to not do work that you don't have to is "in the job description" and one day that thing you were calling 3 times a frame is now being called all over the place.

 ### Compile times

 Including `<functional>` on my system adds a shitton (metric!) of lines to compile to you pre-processed c++-file!
-How ever you turn this, throwing more code on your compiler to work with will probably not make it complete faster!
+However you turn this, throwing more code on your compiler to work with will probably not make it complete faster!
 We will get to numbers and comparisons later on!

 ### Debug performance